fireteam99/medallion-eng-design/README.md

 ### Typescript

 It would be helpful to take advantage of Typescript as the project grows in size.
+I went with Javascript for this demo to save time and to avoid any transpilation related issues.

-### TypeORM
+### Sequelize vs TypeORM
-TBD
+Sequelize required several work arounds to play well with Next.js's API routes.
+It also seems to have poor support for Typescript.
+I originally chose to use Sequelize because I had some prior experience using it - but in hind sight it probably would have been better to go with Typescript and TypeORM.

 ### noSQL vs SQL
-TBD
+Due to the non relational nature of the data we are handling for this demo, using a noSQL database would have also worked well.
+In fact, it might have been a better choice if we were to modularize the form fields as each form field element is represented as a deeply nested JSON object.

-### Dedicated Backend
+### Next.js vs CRA + Dedicated Backend

-Our app doesn't really make use of Next.js's main advantages.
-In particular, working with a Next.js backend has a couple drawbacks regarding issues with serverless functions.
+I originally wanted to use Next.js as it effeciently bundles our FE and BE into a single framework.
+Unfortunately, I encountered several issues Next.js's API routes running on Vercel's serverless functions.
+Some dependencies such as `Sequelize`, `pg`, and `pg-hstore` seem to run into [module resolution issues](https://github.com/sequelize/sequelize/issues/7509#issuecomment-361032176) when running in a serverless environment.
+Another drawback is the lack of access to certain `fs` modules ([like no access to files](https://github.com/redwoodjs/redwood/issues/1664)) that would be availible in a traditional server environment.
+Server side rendering is a nother major feature of Next.js but isn't a huge neccessity for our use case.
+There also isn't a central entry point i.e. `server.js` which makes certain things more difficult.
+While there are certainly advantages with Next.js, I would probably go with a dedicated backend using Express of Fastify in retrospect.